Skip to content

 Security scheme support

-Constructor parameters are automatically generated based on the security schemes defined in the OpenAPI document:
+Constructor parameters are generated automatically from the security schemes defined in the OpenAPI document:

 SchemeGenerated Parameter